Lbrylle/Prediction-of-protein-isoforms-using-semi-supervised-learning/README.md

 * FNN.py: The main file for the FNN (Feed-forward neural network)

+* tSNE.py: The main file for creating figure 1.

 *In the misc folder one would find:*
 * misc/distribution_of_y.py: script for creating the appendix A

 * misc/distribution_of_z.py: script for creating the appendix B

-* misc/plot_elbo: script for creating the plots associated with the loss of M1 and M2
+* misc/plot_elbo: script for creating the plots (figure 3) associated with the loss of M1 and M2

-* misc/plot_mse: script for creating the plots associated with the MSE loss of all the models
+* misc/plot_mse: script for creating the plots (figure 4) associated with the MSE loss of all the models

 * misc/R2_calculation: script for calculating the **Coefficient of Determination** ($R^2$-value).